 - Heat a tablespoon of the oil in a large skillet over medium heat and fry the pine nuts for 2-3 minutes, or until golden.
 Remove pine nuts from pan, drain and set aside.

 - Add the other tablespoon of oil to the skillet along with the onions.
 Saute over medium heat for 10 minutes.
-Add the ground beef mint, parsley cinnamon, allspice, pomegranate molasses, salt and pepper.
+Add the ground beef, cinnamon, allspice, pomegranate molasses, salt and pepper.
 Stir to break up meat and cook until meat is no longer pink.
-Set aside.
+Stir through the pine nuts, mint and parsley, set aside.

 - Place bulgur in a sieve under cool water, rinsing until water runs clear.
 Set aside.